- Research Ethics and Indigenous Peoples

-The International Journal of Indigenous Health welcomes the involvment and mentorship of graduate students in Indigenous health research, in the Journal's production.
-If you are interested in volunteering or becoming involved with the Journal please contact the Managing Editor via Email: firstname.lastname@example.org.
+The International Journal of Indigenous Health welcomes the involvement and mentorship of graduate students in Indigenous health research.
+If you are interested in volunteering and becoming involved in the Journal's production, please contact the Managing Editor via email: firstname.lastname@example.org.

 Special Topic Issues

 The International Journal of Indigenous Health welcomes Special Topic Issues in Indigenous Health.
-If you are interested in recieving information about the Guest Editor policy or wish to sponsor a Special Issue regarding a specific health issue and/or health issue within a particular population, please contact the Editor via Email: email@example.com.
+If you are interested in receiving information about the Guest Editor policy or wish to sponsor a Special Issue regarding a specific health issue and/or health issue within a particular population, please contact the Editor via email: email@example.com.

 Donation in Lieu of Article Processing Fee

 To support ongoing production costs of the International Journal of Indigenous Health and to support its mandate as a free online and open-access journal, authors with means to support dissemination costs of their research are asked to consider making adonation to offset the costs of processing their submission.
 The recommended sliding scale is 0-$800 CAD; the amount is determined by the author(s).

-As this is voluntary you will not be asked to make a payment at any time in the submission, review or publication process.
+As this is voluntary, you will not be asked to make a payment at any time in the submission, review or publication process.
 Review and acceptance are not linked to, or affected in any way by, an author's ability to make a donation to the Journal.